abhishek-kumar-code/Redfish_Public/Specification.md

 * *Namespace* = the name of the namespace in which the type is defined
 * *TypeName* = the name of the type

-The Namespace for types defined by this specification is of the form:
+The namespace for types defined by this specification is of the form:

   *ResourceTypeName*.v*MajorVersion*\_*MinorVersion*\_*Errata*